jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 are a part of the DevSecOps best practices.
 Then,
-DevSecOps engineers often [have](https://devops.com/how-to-become-a-devsecops-engineer/) **a good understanding of automated application security testing tools**.
+DevSecOps engineers often [have](https://devops.com/how-to-become-a-devsecops-engineer/) **a good understanding of automated application security testing tools used along with manual security testing**.
 For example,
-static application security testing ([SAST](../../categories/sast/)) and dynamic application security testing ([DAST](../../categories/dast/)) tools.
+static application security testing ([SAST](../../categories/sast/)) and dynamic application security testing ([DAST](../../categories/dast/)) can be done both with automatic tools and manually.
-These professionals must know
+The expert must know
-how to [choose and deploy](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer) these tools appropriately.
+how to [choose and deploy](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer) these tests appropriately.

-When using these tools
+When using these tests
-throughout the entire software development lifecycle (SDLC), these become part of your DevSecOps tools, so to speak.
+throughout the entire software development lifecycle (SDLC), they become part of your DevSecOps tools, so to speak.
-At `Fluid Attacks`,
-however,
+Keep in mind,
+though,
+that at `Fluid Attacks`
 we know
-that automated tools generate reports with high rates of false positives and false negatives.
+automated tools generate reports with high rates of false positives and false negatives.
 Therefore,
-although we encourage teams to automate tools and processes, we see the highest value in manual security testing and see performing regular [penetration tests](../../solutions/penetration-testing/) as one of the DevSecOps best practices.
+although we encourage teams to automate tools and processes, we see the highest value in manual security testing and see performing *continuous* [penetration tests](../../solutions/penetration-testing/) as one of the DevSecOps best practices.
+It follows that it does not do to have just *regular* penetration tests, applied only eventually.
+When tests are done continually, a remediation culture is effectively maintained.

 Lastly,
 a DevSecOps engineer should